 The Center for the Book and the School of Library and Information Science enable students to earn the Certificate in Book Studies/Book Arts and Technologies and a M.A. in library and information science.
 Admission deadline is February 1 for the following fall.

 The programs offer multiple pathways into professional engagement with artifacts, such as rare and artist books, available in archives and libraries.
 Students select courses that enable them to gain skills and knowledge in areas of service such as conservation, cataloging, instruction, and outreach.
 Completion of the two programs requires 51 sh. of credit.
-Students must take at least 27 s.h. of library and information courses and 15 s.h. of book arts, studies, and technologies courses.
+Students must take at least 27 s.h. of library and information science courses and 15 s.h. of book arts, studies, and technologies courses.
 The remaining 9 s.h. may be taken in either School of Library and Information Science (prefix SLIS) or Center for the Book (prefix UICB) courses or from another unit, with approval of the School of Library and Information Science.

 Certificate/M.F.A. in Art

-Admissions advisors in both areas of study assist interested students to discern whether the Center for the Book M.F.A. in book arts or the School of Art and Art History M.F.A. in art and the certificate option is most appropriate to a student's background and career goals.
+Admissions advisors in both areas of study assist interested students in discerning whether the Center for the Book M.F.A. in book arts or the School of Art and Art History M.F.A. in art and the certificate option is most appropriate to a student's background and career goals.
 In large part, this is determined by the degree to which books and book arts are central to the applicant’s chosen path.